ghiscoding/aurelia-nest-auth-mongodb/README.md

 - [ ] Windows Live picture must be pulled from Microsoft Graph API
 - [x] Add Cats list in frontend under an authorized endpoint
 - [x] Add User Roles (Admin/User)
-- [ ] Show User list only to Admin users
+- [x] Show User list only to Admin users
   - [x] Add GraphQL Nest Guard to show list only to ADMINs
-  - [ ] UI to only show menu when user has Admin role
+  - [x] UI to only show menu when user has Admin role
-- [ ] Show Cats list to everyone authenticated in UI and GraphQL (with JWT)
+- [x] Show Cats list to everyone who's authenticated in the UI and GraphQL (with JWT)
-  - [ ] Create new Cat from UI (cat's owner should be current authenticated user)
+  - [x] Create new Cat from UI (cat's owner should be current authenticated user)
+  - [x] Show Cat's owner in the cats list.
 - [x] Protect MongoDB with username/password
 - [x] Add Node/Chrome Debugger
 - [x] Add Swagger with Bearer